ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 of reference", which is specified in the message's :ref:`common-mavlink-mission-command-messages-mav_cmd_navigation_commands_frames` field.
 Copter and Rover Mission use :ref:`MAV_CMD_DO_SET_HOME <mav_cmd_do_set_home>` command to set the
-"home position" in the global coordinate frame (MAV_FRAME_GLOBAL), `WGS84 coordinate system <https://en.wikipedia.org/wiki/World_Geodetic_System>`__, where altitude is relative to mean sea level.
+"home position" in the global coordinate frame (MAV_FRAME_GLOBAL), `WGS84 coordinate system <https://en.wikipedia.org/wiki/World_Geodetic_System>`__, where the altitude is relative to mean sea level.
 All other commands use the MAV_FRAME_GLOBAL_RELATIVE_ALT frame, which uses the same latitude and longitude, but sets altitude as relative to the *home position* (home altitude = 0).

 Plane commands can additionally use MAV_FRAME_GLOBAL_TERRAIN_ALT frame of reference.
-This again has the same WGS84 frame of reference for latitude/Longitude, but specifies altitude relative to ground height (as defined in a terrain database).
+This again has the same WGS84 frame of reference for latitude/longitude, but specifies altitude relative to ground height (as defined in a terrain database).

 .. note::

-   The other frame types defined in the MAVLink protocol (see `MAV_FRAME <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L795>`__) are not supported for mission commands.
+   The other frame types are defined in the MAVLink protocol (see `MAV_FRAME <https://github.com/ArduPilot/mavlink/blob/master/message_definitions/v1.0/common.xml#L795>`__) are not supported for mission commands.